8ta4/say/README.md

 > How do I back up my transcripts?

-You can back up the `~/.local/share/say/` directory using your preferred backup or cloud storage method.
+You can back up the `~/.local/share/say/` directory using your preferred method.

 > How do I secure my transcripts?